marcossantiago/kubernetes-workshop/07_adv-deploys.md

 - **canary**: Release a new version to a subset of users, then proceed to a full rollout
 - **a/b testing**: release a new version to a subset of users in a precise way (HTTP headers, cookie, weight, etc.).

 ---

+You can find the code for the sample deploy application under ./resources/deploy-app

+Thanks to my colleague Etienne Tremel for the application.

+---